KirilGeorgiev247/Design-patterns/Structural/Flyweight/README.md

 + allows object that keep everything themselves (unsharing flyweight object)

-+ string pool (in JAVA) is an example of the Flyweight Design Pattern (all literal strings and string-valued constant expressions are interned)
++ string pool (in JAVA) is an example of the Flyweight Design Pattern (all literal strings and string - valued constant expressions are interned)

 *pros*